 - Consider the feasibility of a “second chance” housing model - recognising the need to have open and honest conversations about past tenancy history in order to provide the right housing and support for that individual/family.

 Worcestershire Strategic Housing Partnership (WSHP) is responsible for ensuring that the commitments within this strategy are realised.
 It is a multi-agency, and cross sector partnership, ensuring homelessness prevention is placed in the wider context.
-See diagram below for more detail.
+See diagram on page 19 for more detail.